maniartech/InternetObject-specs/the-structure/introduction/data.md

 #### Separator Line with Section Name and Applicable Schema

+Here the section name and schema are both are explicitly mentioned as `employee` and `$employee` respectively.

 ```ruby
 --- employee : $employee
 ~ John Doe, 25, Male, {Bond Street, New York, NY}, [agile, swift]